NextronSystems/gimphash/README.md

     2. If a function name contains `vendor/`, discard that substring and everything before it (e.g. transform `vendor/golang.org/x/text` to `golang.org/x/text`)
     3. Ignore function names containing `internal/`
+    4. Ignore function names that start with one of the following standard library packages:
+        - `runtime`
+        - `sync`
+        - `syscall`
+        - `type`
+        - `time`
+        - `unicode`
+        - `reflect`
+        - `strconv`
+    5. Ignore function names that are not public or where their receivers are not public.
+In order to do so:
-    4. Find the last `/` in the function name.
+       1. Find the last `/` in the function name.
 If no `/` is found, use the start instead.
 Starting from that position, find the next `.`.
-       Discard the `.` and everything after it. (e.g. `golang.org/x/sys/windows.CloseHandle` becomes `golang.org/x/sys/windows`, `main.init` becomes `main`)
-       If no `.` is found, ignore the full function name.
-    5. If the function name's substring before the first `/` contains a `.` and is NOT in the following list, ignore the function name: (ignoring private repositories; often serve as source code instead of 'imports' that we'd like to hash here)
-        - `golang.org`
-        - `github.com`
-        - `gitlab.com`
-        - `gopkg.in`
-        - `google.golang.org`
-        - `cloud.google.com`
-    6. Discard the function name if it was already encountered
+       2. Extract the *base function name* as everything after that `.`.
+If no `.` was found, use everything after the `/` index calculated in the previous step.
+       3. Ignore the function if the first alphanumeric character in the base function name is a lower case character.
+       4. If another `.` exists within the base function name, ignore the function if the first alphanumeric character after that `.` is a lower case character.
-    7. Store the resulting name, if it was not ignored so far, in an ordered list
+    6. Store the resulting name, if it was not ignored so far, in an ordered list
 3. Calculate the SHA-256 hash over the concatenated names (no delimiter)

 ## Proof of Concept Implementations